Learning Neuro-Symbolic Relational Transition Models for Bilevel Planning: Problem Setting

 We study a deterministic, goal-based, multi-task setting with continuous object-oriented states, continuous actions, and a fixed, given set of predicates.
 Formally, we consider an \emph{environment} $\langle \T, d, \A, f, \P \rangle$ and a collection of \emph{tasks}, each of which is a tuple $\langle s_0, g, H \rangle$.

 \textbf{Environments.} $\T$ is a set of object types, and $d : \T \to \mathbb{N}$ defines the dimensionality of the real-valued attribute (feature) vector of each object type.
 For example, an object of type \texttt{box} might have an attribute vector describing its current pose, side length, and color.
 An environment state $s$ is a mapping from a set of typed objects $o$ to attribute vectors of dimension $d(o)$, where $d(o)$ is shorthand for the dimension of the attribute vector of the type of object $o$.
 We use $\S$ to denote this object-oriented state space.
 The $\A \subseteq \mathbb{R}^m$ is the environment action space.
-The $f : \S \times \A \to \S \cup \{\fail\}$ is a deterministic transition function mapping a state $s \in \S$ and action $a \in \A$ to either a next state in $\S$ or a special failure state $\fail$, which can be used, e.g., to capture undesirable behavior such as causing a collision. \emph{The transition function $f$ is unknown; the agent only observes states through online interaction with the environment.}
+The $f : \S \times \A \to \S \cup \S_{\fail}$ is a deterministic transition function mapping a state $s \in \S$ and action $a \in \A$ to either a next state in $\S$ or a failure state in $\S_{\fail}$.
+A failure state ends a task attempt, and is characterized by the objects responsible for the failure, e.g., objects that are unexpectedly in collision. \emph{Throughout this paper, the transition function $f$ is unknown to the agent.}

 $\P$ is a set of \emph{predicates} given to the agent.
 A predicate is a named, binary-valued relation among some number of objects.
 A \emph{ground atom} applies a predicate to specific objects, such as \textsc{Above}($o_1$, $o_2$), where the predicate is \textsc{Above}.
 A \emph{lifted atom} applies a predicate to typed placeholder variables: \textsc{Above}(?$a$, ?$b$).
 Taken together, the set of ground atoms that hold in a continuous state define a \emph{discrete state abstraction}; let $\textsc{Abstract}(s)$ denote the abstract state for state $s \in \S$, and let $\mathcal{S}^{\uparrow}$ denote the abstract state space.
-For instance, a state $s$ where objects $o_1$, $o_2$, and $o_3$ are stacked may be represented by the abstract state $\textsc{Abstract}(s) = \{\textsc{On}(o_1, o_2), \textsc{On}(o_2, o_3)\}$; note that this abstract state loses details about the geometry of the scene.
+For instance, a state $s$ where objects $o_1$, $o_2$, and $o_3$ are stacked may be represented by the abstract state $\textsc{Abstract}(s) = \{\textsc{On}(o_1, o_2), \textsc{On}(o_2, o_3)\}$.
+Note that this abstract state loses details about the geometry of the scene.